PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # Wizard vs. Asarah #

+## Origin of Orcs ##

+"Ah, do you like them," the Wizard asked her.

+"Uh, what are they?"

+"An alchemy of fungi, mineral and pure magic.
+Things made, not born.
+And surprisingly faithful servants."

 She thinks he wants her.
 He tells her she is the wrong class -- almost sub human.
 He tells her too cook lamb.